Skip navigation

 • Shadow solicitors in legal proceedings (where possible)

 Our diversity is our strength.
-We encourage applications from people with disability and/or chronic illness.
-We strive to create a welcoming and accessible environment.
-Please get in touch with Leon ([email protected]) if you would like to discuss any adjustments or concerns, e.g. adjusted working hours, remote supervision, assistive technology.
+Please get in touch with us ([email protected]) if you would like to discuss any adjustments or concerns, e.g. adjusted working hours, remote supervision, assistive technology.

 We strongly encourage applications from Aboriginal and Torres Strait Islander people.
 We strive to be a safe and inclusive practice.

-We can only offer placements to students who are obtaining university credit.
+We can only offer placements to students who will receive university credit for the placement.
 Placement length varies depending on your university’s requirements.

-Late Summer: January to late February, 2-3 days per week (applications closed)
+Late Summer: late January to late February, 2-4 days per week

-Semester 1: Late February to June, 1 day per week (applications closed)
+Semester 1: early March to June, 1 day per week

-Winter: late June to late July, 3-4 days per week (applications closed)
+Winter: late June to late July, 2-4 days per week

-Semester 2: Late July to November, 1 day per week (applications closed)
+Semester 2: late July to November, 1 day per week

-Early Summer: Late November to December, 3-4 days per week
+Early Summer: mid November to mid December, 2-4 days per week

-For any questions about our placement program, please contact Leon Harper, Solicitor, [email protected]
+For any questions about our placement program, please contact our team at [email protected]